stevieb9/tesla-charge/README.md

 By default, the Perl HTTP API server runs on port `55556`.
 You can edit this in the `app.psgi` file, or run `plackup` with the `-p PORTNUM` option to change it.

+### Header File Paths

+The way Arduino sketches are built, we can't use relative paths when including header files in the sketches.
+At the top of each `.ino` sketch file, replace the absolute path of the includes to reflect the real location of the headers on your system.

 ### WiFi SSID and Password